 IEOM Global Engineering Education

 Each speaker needs to submit a title of the talk, abstract and a short bio as well as power point presentation.
-All will be included in the IEOM 2018 Conference proceedings.
-If you are interested to be distinguished feature speaker, please contact email@example.com for details.
+All will be included in the IEOM 2018 Paris Conference proceedings.
+If you are interested to be a distinguished feature speaker, please contact firstname.lastname@example.org for details.

 Global Engineering Education Chairs